-(2) The Corporation does not have any option-based awards and the directors are not entitled to non-equity incentive plan compensation or pensions.
-(3) Dr. Boulay and Messrs.
-Pourchet, Duffy and Ms. Thompson were nominated as directors of the Corporation by Pernod Ricard and, therefore, do not
+(4) The Corporation does not have any option-based awards and the directors are not entitled to non-equity incentive plan compensation or pensions.

-All other compensation includes Product Allotment and Education Fund.
+(5) All other compensation includes Product Allotment and Education Fund.

 Directors' Minimum Shareholding Requirements

 Each independent director is required to hold three times the annual board base retainer, as determined on the dates of purchase, in shares of the Corporation.
 Directors are permitted to acquire such shares of the Corporation over a three-year period.
 As set out in the table below, each independent director met the minimum shareholding requirements.